Joecstarr/thesis/sections/introduction/applications.md

 A knot diagram showing two areas containing knot data.
 The right side contains the crossing that type II topoisomerase has worked on.
 ```
+A tangle model for a crossing change in a knot.
 ````

 The modeling of the action of type II topoisomerase is just one of the many